networknt/light-4j/docs/content/tools/minikube.md

 title: Minikube Installation
 ---

-As light-java API/service is aiming to deployed with Docker containers and Kubernetes is the most popular container orchestration tool.
+As light-4j API/service is aiming to deployed with Docker containers and Kubernetes is the most popular container orchestration tool.
 It is very hard to setup multiple nodes cluster on laptop development environment but there is a minikube can be used on laptop to create one node cluster on your laptop.